 There are healthy fats like the polyunsaturated and monounsaturated fats that are found in plant foods.
 These two types of fats are known to help in managing your cholesterol levels and help in keeping your heart health safe.
 Although polyunsaturated and monounsaturated from plants are good for you, there are other fats which are not good for you and so you should look to consume the healthy types of fat and avoid the unhealthy ones.

 The reason most people go on calorie restricted diets like the 1200 calorie diet is to lose weight.
 Most people would think that reducing that amount of fat intake in such diets is beneficial but this is not the case.
 Eating healthy fats while in a calorie restricted diet helps with satiety.
 This comes from the fact that fats are known to make a person feel fuller faster and for longer.
 Satiety in this case helps with weight loss.
 Satiety also helps prevent hunger pangs that are likely to be common in a 1200 calorie diet as the diet is very restrictive and the number of calories are very small, which means there is a good chance of a person feeling hungry most of the time, especially if they are highly active.
 These are some of the reasons why fats are important in low-calorie diets in terms of promoting weight loss.

 There are only two secrets a person needs to know when it comes to fats and diets.
 These secrets are:

 - You should consume the right type of fats.
 Good thing we will highlight all the types of fats and which ones you should consume in the later parts of this read.

 - You should consume the right amount of fat.
-Yes, there is a right amount of fat and you should not exceed this amount if you want to stay healthy.
+Yes, there is the right amount of fat and you should not exceed this amount if you want to stay healthy.

 If you are able to follow these two rules, you are likely to have a healthy relationship with fats and be able to enjoy the many benefits of consuming fats.